xenanetworks/open-automation-python-api/docs/source/understand_xoa_python/hlfunc_guide.rst

    `Link Training Process <https://xenanetworks.com/whitepaper/autoneg-link-training/>`_

-.. rubric:: No Auto negotiation, No Link Training
+.. rubric:: No Auto Negotiation, No Link Training

 In some instances, Auto negotiation and Link Training are not required to establish a communication path: High speed optical transceivers and interfaces typically only run at one speed, so there is no need the negotiate this.
 Link Training is only required for electrical interfaces - in some cases (e.g. when short cables are used) an electrical interface may become operational just using default settings of the terminal equipment in the communication path.
 The IEEE 802.3by specification allows for force connect over electrical interfaces in these instances.

-.. rubric:: No Auto negotiation, Link Training
+.. rubric:: No Auto Negotiation, Link Training

 While Link Training can be essential to make some electrical interfaces work, Auto negotiation may not be required is the link speed is fixed or if it can be manually set at both end points of a link.

-.. rubric:: Auto negotiation and Link Training
+.. rubric:: Auto Negotiation and Link Training

 Auto negotiation and Link Training are in principle two independent processes.
 However, when both are done, Auto negotiation must be done first to determine the overall mode for a link and then perform the Link Training.
 Hereby you get the sequence shown in the figure below.